about Your Coach

 StandingTree2.jpg

 I am a National Board Certified Health & Wellness Coach.
 I am also an OPEX Fitness CCP coach, Precision Nutrition Level 1 certified nutrition coach and a CrossFit Level 2 trainer.
-In addition to aerobic and strength training, I have been practicing yoga for more than 25 years.
-I love exploring new physical pursuits and in recent years I have incorporated tennis into my training.
+In addition to aerobic and strength training, I have been practicing yoga for more 30 years.
+I love exploring new physical pursuits and incorporating a range of sports into my training from rock climbing to racket sports.

 Living in Brooklyn, I enjoy the parks, art, music, and vibrant community that the city has to offer.
-I also spend my time weightlifting, practicing yoga and meditation, and trying to get better at tennis.
-While I seize every opportunity to explore the world beyond NY, you will typically find me riding my bike or walking around the city’s many neighborhoods strapped into my backpack.
+I also spend my time weightlifting, practicing yoga and meditation.
+While I seize every opportunity to explore the world beyond NY, you will typically find me riding my bike or walking around the neighborhood strapped into my backpack.

 my story